david-fong/okiidoku/writings/design/archive.md

 For full grids, the boxes along the main diagonal can be removed and are easy to restore.

-In order to be able to quickly check if a generated grid is already in the DB by binary search, a comparison function needs to either be defined for grids in serialized or deserialized form.
-If defined on the deserialized form, the binary search would need to operate on deserialized entries, which would be inefficient unless the whole DB needs to be deserialized into main memory for some other requirement (and currently there is no such requirement).
+In order to be able to quickly check if a generated grid is already in the ARCHIVE by binary search, a comparison function needs to either be defined for grids in serialized or deserialized form.
+If defined on the deserialized form, the binary search would need to operate on deserialized entries, which would be inefficient unless the whole ARCHIVE needs to be deserialized into main memory for some other requirement (and currently there is no such requirement).
 Defining the comparison function serialized/compressed grids feels weird, but here there's actually a good contextual reason for it.

 ### Fixed-Size by Worst-Case Compression Experiments